SamantaAnkita/demo-for-myself/README.md

 # demo-for-myself
-for build a project , making yourself better and how to improve myself
+for build a project , making yourself better and how to improve myself.